 Facebook is far and away the most popular social media platform, boasting nearly 1.2 billion users worldwide.
 It's also home to the most evenly distributed demographics of any existing platform, with rich targeting tools that allow expert paid media marketers to reach the right people at the right moments.
 When it comes to paid media tool sophistication that's accessible to businesses of any size, Facebook's advertising platform is the only one that holds a candle to Google AdWords.
 Many swear by Facebook's Events interface, even preferring it to their own calendars, so if you're promoting anything with a calendar specific peg, this may be an avenue worth exploring.

 Depending on how you measure, LinkedIn can be considered the second most popular network, although it lags significantly behind Facebook's usership with a “mere” 350 million members.
 LinkedIn, however, offers two distinct advantages –an older, more professional, higher earning audience, and a long-form publishing feature which empowers anyone and everyone to instantly distribute content to an extensive, business-oriented audience.

 Twitter, while fourth in usage, has successfully cultivated loyal stickiness – over one-third of Twitter users log in daily.
 In addition, Twitter is unequivocally the best platform for free-flowing engagement, real-time news, limited time offers or any other type of timely content.
 While other channels focus on building connections, Twitter is made for building influence, with unilateral following of peers and a culture that allows any user to engage in open discussions with any other.

 There are distinct advantages and disadvantages to all of these channels.
-While your choice to become active on any of them should be determined by your branding, audience preferences and engagement strategy (whom are you trying to reach, and what do you want them to do?), it’s imperative to become familiar with all of the leading options before diving in.
+While your choice to become active on any of them should be determined by your branding, audience preferences, and engagement strategy (who are you trying to reach, and what do you want them to do?), it’s imperative to become familiar with all of the leading options before diving in.

 Rules for the Road